-- ✿ While most people in Japan, including priests, feel counseling can only be done by licensed professionals, Rev. Shinohara encourages other priests to confront the problem of alienation even if they do not have a license by using listening skills and a concern for others. - ✿ Rev. Shinohara sees the potential of the priest as counselor, rather than as ritualist.
-The Buddhist priest offers an alternative means of therapy and cure based in developing an intimate relationship as a "spiritual friend" kalyāṇamitra (zenchishiki 善知識), who is in turn connected with an authentic temple community.
+- ✿ counseling not only by licensed professionals - ✿ priests should engage by using listening skills and a concern for others. - ✿ priest as counselor, rather than as ritualist. - ✿ alternative means of therapy and cure as an intimate "spiritual friend" (kalyāṇamitra 善知識 zenchishiki) - ✿ also connected with an authentic temple community.